-Doctors use microscopes to help them diagnose skin fungus infections, but there’s no way you can really be sure you’re making an accurate diagnosis at home.
-This Self-Care Advisory will focus on the five most easily recognized fungus infections of the skin, but even after looking at the pictures don’t be too confident.
-If the recommended treatment doesn’t work after two weeks, see your doctor.
+Skin fungus infections are hard to recognize.
+The itching, flaking, redness, and thickened skin of fungal infections can look just like other types of dermatitis or skin allergies.
+In fact, eczematous skin often becomes infected with fungi, so both are present simultaneously.
+Doctors use microscopes to help them diagnose skin fungus infections, so theres no way you can really be sure at home.
+The Advisory will focus on the five most easily recognized skin fungus infections, but even after looking at the pictures dont be too confident.
+If the recommended treatment doesnt work after two weeks, see your doctor.

 Warmth, humidity, sweating, and poor air circulation all help bring about these fungal infections.
 But they are contagious, too.
-Athletes foot is believed to be passed on locker room and shower floors, and by sharing footwear and socks; you can acquire tinea versicolor from vinyl surfaces of weight lifting benches; and of course ringworm is contagious through direct contact (usually with kids).
+Athletes foot is believe to be passed on locker room and shower floors, and by sharing footwear and socks; you can acquire tinea versicolor from vinyl surfaces of weight lifting benches; and of course ringworm is contagious through direct contact (usually kids).

 Because of all these factors, prevention is a matter of both personal hygiene and minimizing contact with potential carriers or contaminated objects.
 See the chart below for guidelines on prevention.